How to Fix Apple Music Not Working on iPhone 13/12/11

 If you suddenly realize that Apple Music keeps skipping songs on iPhone and you can't figure out the reason behind this, it means that your device software is misbehaving.
 When you don’t see any other method working out for you, consider using UltFone iOS System Repair tool.
 This software is specifically designed to resolve all software related problems in iOS devices.

-So, whether Apple Music freezing on iPhone 11, crashing, or it's any other app that is causing troubles, UltFone iOS System Repair will fix the problem.
+So, whether Apple Music freezing on iPhone 11 or 12, crashing, or it's any other app that is causing troubles, UltFone iOS System Repair will fix the problem.
 You just download the tool and run it.
 The software will prompt you to get a suitable firmware package for your device.
 And using that firmware file package, the tool will repair your device software without causing data loss.